RoopikaBiju/EchoNotes/README.md

 ## 5.Acknowledgements
     Thanks to the Django community for their excellent documentation and support.
     Inspiration from various open-source projects that promote collaborative development.

+## 6. Team Contributions

+    Roopika Biju: Led the project development and implemented the backend logic using Django.
+    Jenna Sara Babu: Designed the frontend interface and contributed to the user experience design.